 A qualified professional from our carefully selected panel of solicitors can obtain a grant of probate on your behalf.

 It is easy to become upset and overwhelmed when dealing with a loved one’s estate.
 There can also be a lot to manage when arranging the funeral and applying for probate can be a stressful process.
 Final Duties offer the option of a free, over the phone, probate quotation so you don’t have to find the time or have the hassle of going to a solicitor’s office.
 You do not have to accept the quotation.

 Our Founder Adam Walker, after experiencing first-hand how much banks and solicitors will charge for probate, set up final Duties in order to provide fair and transparent pricing.
 Therefore Unlike other probate services, our specially selected panel of probate specialist solicitors work on a fixed fee basis and do not charge based on the cost per hour plus a percentage of the estate.

-Unfortunately there are some people who are willing to take advantage of families suffering from the loss of a loved one.
+As with many other services, locality can easily affect the fees you are given by a Probate London solicitor.
 It is important to know how you will be charged and why you are being charged that amount.
 Are they an estate administrator or a fully qualified solicitor?
 If your chosen professional is unwilling or reluctant to offer a fixed rate fee it leaves you open to them charging uncapped amounts and you could end up with a hefty bill at the end of the process.
 Final Duties offer a full administration process at a set fee that will not change unless the details of the estate change.
-All of our quotes are sent out in writing with a clear and jargon free explanation of what the service includes.
+All of our quotes are sent out in writing with a clear and jargon-free explanation of what the service includes.

-Obtaining a grant of probate can be a long and tedious process..
-Our panel of STEP qualified solicitors will ensure that you receive a professional and efficient Service and will be there to advice you at every stage of the process.
+Obtaining a grant of probate can be a long and tedious process.
+Our panel of probate London solicitors is qualified and regulated.
+We will ensure that you receive a professional and efficient service and will be there to advise you at every stage of the process.